Luna160-star/Cafe-Quest/README.md

 <li> CSS (also mostly)
 <li> Javascript (lil)

+Note: I have no idea why this doesnt works on dark mode in my laptop, so it may not work there too, pls open it in light mode 😭.
+Thank you!

 <hr>

 <b>Credits:
 <li>Google for receipes
 <li>Youtube for loading bar
 <li>Images, GIFs from Freepik, google (i do not own them)